-We stayed in Broome for five weeks on our road trip around Australia and have consistently named it as our favourite destination in Australia on TV, radio, print and online publications, and of course endlessly through our social channels and blog.
+We stayed in Broome for five weeks on our 18 month road trip around Australia and have consistently named it as our favourite destinations in Australia on TV, radio, print and online publications, and of course endlessly through our social channels and blog.

-Writing this post on Broome fills me with a deep longing to return.
+Writing this post on things to do in Broome fills me with a deep longing to return.
 It connects to my soul like no other place does, and there are no adequate words to convey why.

 It’s a way of life, it’s a spiritual energy, it’s a beauty that’s so ancient and mesmerizing.